 - Hartwick’s Fabrication Lab (Fab Lab) is located on the ground floor of Anderson Center for the Arts in the Art & Art History Department.

-- Hartwick’s planned entrepreneurship hub (E-Hub) will be located on the second floor of Golisano.
+- Hartwick’s entrepreneurship hub (E-Hub) is be located on the second floor of Golisano.

 The Makerspace is an open format collaborative workspace for students, faculty, and invited guests to brainstorm, create, learn, and develop ideas.
 Its design fosters creativity and collaboration, with whiteboards and modular furniture that give students a setting reflective of a professional and integrative work environment.